strimzi/strimzi-canary/README.md

 ## Endpoints

-The canary exposes some HTTP endpoints to provide information about status, health and metrics.
+The canary exposes some HTTP endpoints, on port 8080, to provide information about status, health and metrics.

 ### Liveness and readiness